 Behaviour therapy is focused on helping an individual understand how changing their behaviour can lead to changes in how they are feeling.
 The goal of behaviour therapy is usually focused on increasing the person’s engagement in positive or socially reinforcing activities.
-Behaviour therapy is a structured approach that carefully measures what the person is doing and then seeks to increase chances for positive experience
+Behaviour therapy is a structured approach that carefully measures what the person is doing and then seeks to increase chances for a positive experience

 Social skills training

 Social skills training teaches the behaviours necessary to develop and maintain good social relationships, such as waiting for a turn, sharing toys, asking for help, or certain ways of responding to teasing.
 These skills are usually not taught in the classroom or by parents — they are typically learned naturally by most children by watching and repeating other behaviours they see.
 But some children — especially those with attention deficit disorder — have a harder time learning these skills or using them appropriately.

 Social skill training helps the child to learn and use these skills in a safe practice environment with the therapist (or parent).

 Skills include learning how to have conversations with others, learning to see others’ perspective, listening, asking questions, the importance of eye contact, what body language and gestures are telling you.

 Natural products vs drugs for ADHD treatment

 The effect of Internet Technology on the brain.
 Internet Addiction Disorder also symptoms similar to ADHD – anger, inability to concentrate, sleeplessness, weak memory and lack of self-control.
 Please explore this disorder as well.

 If you are experiencing symptoms of possible ADHD, you can get more information by doing a self-test quiz: ADHD Quiz.